 The workplace environment has become extremely hostile and toxic

 Not only can a hostile work environment ensue as a result of unwanted sexual advances, but it can also ensue due to employment discrimination that becomes so severe and pervasive it interferes with the performance of job duties.
 Under these situations, an employee has the right to address the issue with a supervisor or manager, bringing it to the attention of the company.
 At that point, the company has a duty to put a stop the hostility or face liability.

 An employer is required to respond both to situations of discrimination and hostility that it knows about and that it should have known about.
 This means that even if an employee doesn’t come forward to address the issue with a supervisor or manager, courts could still hold that the employer had a duty to put an end to the workplace harassment that made the environment hostile for the employee.

 Reasons for Filing an Employment Discrimination Claim

 One employee’s reasons for filing an employment discrimination claim may be dramatically different from another employee’s reasons.
 That’s because the face of discrimination in the workplace is constantly changing.
-Fortunately, the law remains the same: discrimination based on race, color, national origin, age, disability, sex and religion will not be tolerated.
-If you think it’s time to file an employment discrimination claim, contact a competent employment rights attorney right away.
+Fortunately, the law remains the same: discrimination based on race, color, national origin, age, disability, sex, and religion will not be tolerated.
+If you think it’s time to file an employment discrimination claim, contact a competent employment discrimination lawyer right away.